eioe/HEPLAB/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2649943.svg)](https://doi.org/10.5281/zenodo.2649943)

 > This fork currently only implements a very small change/hack to avoid scaling problems when plotting the signal.
-> Changes affect/replace line 84 in `functions/heplab_ecgplot.mat` and implement and automated scaling of the y-axis.
+> Changes affect/replace line 84 in `functions/heplab_ecgplot.mat` and implement automated scaling of the y-axis.
 > It feels a bit too hacky for a proper PR.
+>
 > Feb 2020 (Felix Klotzsche --- eioe)

 # HEPLAB